marcoviappiani/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  'Marco...who?'

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The game for people who struggle to remember names.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  If you've recently experienced a situation where you couldn't remember someone's name, this game is for you.
+This product saves you from awkward social situations by giving you a fun game to stick those names into your head. :)

 ## Problem ##
   > Describe the problem your product solves.
+  There are social situations where you are introduced to a large group of people at once.
+This can be a new course, a new job, or even normal day to day life.
+Most people say that they'd like to remember them faster.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This product offers a game that helps exercise the memory of people's faces and names.
+  The game repeatedly shows a picture of a friend and you need to guess the name.
+The goal is to guess as many names as possible.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  The days of not calling persons by name because you can't remember it but are too afraid to ask are over.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  You login with your facebook account, join a game you've been invited to or create a new one.
+  Start playing!
+  Games can be private (you play alone) or shared (play against a group of friends for the best highscore).

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  I now feel that I actually know the people I work with!

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Wrap it up and give pointers where the reader should go next. start playing at www.marcowho.com